surniaulula/wpsso/readme.txt

 = 6.9.1-dev.1 =

-(2019/10/24) Updated the Schema Person markup to encode the '@id' string.
+(2019/10/24) Updated the Schema Person markup to hash the '@id' string.

 = 6.9.0 =